Adam Smith (footballer, born 1991): Tottenham Hotspur and loan moves

 Smith is a product of the Tottenham Hotspur youth academy.

 In August 2009, Smith joined Wycombe Wanderers on a short-term loan as cover for two injured right backs, making his Football League debut away against Charlton Athletic on 8 August 2009.
 After a short loan spell at Wycombe Wanderers, which ended on 5 September 2009, he was selected to represent the England Under 19s in the 2010 European qualifications in Slovenia.
 Smith made his England debut and played 90 minutes in the final group game against Slovakia, which England won 2–0.

 In November 2009, Smith joined League Two outfit Torquay United on loan until January 2010.

-On 23 September 2010, Smith joined AFC Bournemouth on a month loan deal.
+On 23 September 2010, Smith joined Bournemouth on a month loan deal.
 He started his spell against Carlisle United in a game in which he won a sixty-fourth-minute penalty, which new teammate Michael Symes scored.
 The game finished 2–0 to Bournemouth and left them third in the table.

 Smith was then part of the Bournemouth side who lost 2–0 at Southampton.
 The youngster was sent off late on following two bookable offences.
 He missed the trip to Brighton & Hove Albion but returned for Bournemouth's 3–2 win against MK Dons, maintaining his 100% win ratio.
 This run was brought to an end when Smith played in a 2–1 defeat against Colchester United at Dean Court on 30 October 2010.
 On 1 April, Smith scored his first goal for Bournemouth an equaliser in the 94th minute against Peterborough United at London Road helping the cherries come back from 3–1 down with 20 minutes to go after Steve Fletcher's bullet header made the score 3–2.

 In August 2011 it was announced that Smith had joined Milton Keynes Dons on a season-long loan deal.
 On 5 November, he got his first goal for the club against Rochdale scoring from distance.
 At the end of January 2012, Smith was recalled from his loan spell at Milton Keynes Dons.